yusufklncc/Hackintosh-for-All-Computers/tools/README.md

 `tools/gpu.py` run on its own prints the verdict for a set of worked examples.

+## Audio

+`data/audio.toml` is read from AppleALC's own `Resources/<CODEC>/Info.plist` by `tools/audiotable.py`: 110 codecs, 697 layouts, 672 of which name the machine
+they were contributed for.

+That naming is the useful part.
+Which layout-id works depends on the machine rather than the codec, so there is no single answer to give - but a Lenovo can be told to start with the layout somebody contributed from a Lenovo:

+    Realtek ALC255  [10ec:0255]   27 layouts to try
+        alcid=28   Realtek ALC255 for Lenovo B470 - vusun123 <- starting with this one

+The order is: layouts naming this machine's brand, then layouts naming any machine, then the rest by id.
+That is a heuristic about where to start, not a claim about which is right, which is why every alternative is written to `NEXT-STEPS.txt` beside the EFI instead of being dropped.

+The codec is detected by its own HDA id, which is a device behind the audio controller and not the controller's PCI id - `HDAUDIO\FUNC_01&VEN_10EC&DEV_0255` on Windows, `Vendor Id: 0x10ec0255` from ALSA on Linux.

+`alcid` is written as a replacement rather than an addition, since most profiles already ship `alcid=1` and a second one would just be ignored.

 ## Adding the network kexts

 `setup.py` offers two ways to add what it found, because both are reasonable: